2018–19 California Baptist Lancers women's basketball team

 The 2018–19 California Baptist Lancers women's basketball team represented California Baptist University during the 2018–19 NCAA Division I women's basketball season.
-They were led by head coach Jarrod Olson who is in his sixth season at California Baptist.
+They were led by head coach Jarrod Olson, in his sixth season at California Baptist.
 The Lancers played their home games at the CBU Events Center in Riverside, California as members of the Western Athletic Conference.

-This season was CBU's first of a four-year transition period from Division II to Division I. As a result, the Lancers are not eligible for NCAA postseason play and will not participate in the WAC tournament.
-They received an automatic bid to the WNIT, where they defeated by Pepperdine in the first round.
+This was CBU's first year of a four-year transition period from Division II to Division I. As a result, the Lancers were not eligible for NCAA postseason play, and would not participate in the WAC tournament.
+They received an automatic bid to the WNIT, where they were defeated by Pepperdine in the first round.